header logo

 D. Beckham - A reputable, elegant and excellent player

-Amidst all this, it's easy to forget just how skilled a footballer David Beckham truly was (even if he mostly features on this list for what he achieved in the US).
-He staked his claim in a very specific area of the game, becoming a set-piece specialist; Crossing from the right wing remained a David Beckham trademark, yet it provided many assists for Kevin De Bruyne.
+Amidst all this, it's easy to forget just how skilled a footballer David Beckham truly was (even if he mostly featured on this list for what he achieved in the US).
+He staked his claim in a very specific area of the game, becoming a set-piece specialist.
+His trademark crossing from the right wing led to countless assists for his teammates, a skill later emulated by Kevin De Bruyne.

-We cannot compile this list without mentioning the powerhouse forward Cristiano Ronaldo, synonymous with athleticism and goal-scoring prowess.
-He has won 35 titles and holds the record for the most goals in men's football history.
+We cannot compile this list without mentioning Cristiano Ronaldo, a powerhouse forward synonymous with athleticism and goal-scoring prowess.
+He has won 35 major titles and holds the record for the most goals in men's football history.

 CR7 is the individual with the most total followers on Instagram and Facebook